Living in the UK

 The employing NHS Trust will pay for your flight to the UK.
 Holiday flights are not paid.

 Does my family get free flights?

-No, you get the same benefits package whether you bring a family or not.
+No. The benefits package offered to you is the same whether you bring a family with you or not.

 Do I have to pay for medical care? /What is the National Health Service (NHS)?

 The NHS is the UK's state health service and provides medical treatment

 The following NHS treatments are free to anyone: